-In fact, usually, if you qualify, I get on the phone with the IRS and get the best plan that I can.
-I usually charge less than $1,000 for these cases.
-I give you three or four months to pay me.
+If you qualify, usually I get on the phone with the IRS and get the best plan that I can.
+I usually charge less than $1,000 for these cases, and give you three or four months to pay.

-We have to prepare or negotiate installment agreement that requires:
+We have to prepare or negotiate an installment agreement that requires:

-Now, business installment Agreements are totally different.
-A lot of those, I have to charge an hourly rate, because there are a lot of issues that come up with businesses, especially those who have payroll taxes that are owed.
+Now, business installment agreements are totally different.
+For a lot them I have to charge an hourly rate.
+This is because there are a many issues that come up with businesses, especially those that owe payroll taxes.

 Again, if any of this is of interest to you, and you’d like to setup a free consultation, go to tonyramoslaw.com/relief or comment on this post and we’ll get back to you.

-Often times, we can get your back your tax refunds that were kept by the IRS for tax years that if you get the innocent spouse relief we can recover those refunds, and often times those will just pay for my fees.
+Often we can get your back your tax refunds that were kept by the IRS for tax years.
+If you get innocent spouse relief we can recover those refunds, and often times those will just pay for my fees.

 What most people want to know about Offer-In-Compromise is "can I offer them a lot less than what I owe?".

-Some of them are more simple, and some of them are more complicated.
+Some of them are more simple and others are more complicated.

 There are different ways to base the reason for an Offer-In-Compromise, but typically those start as low as $2,500 & with $500 a month payments.
 For larger cases, of course, we're going to require more things.